-Whether a participant or alternate payee is an applicable individual is determined on a typical business day that is reasonably a proximate to the time the section 204(h) notice is provided (or at the latest date for providing section 204(h) notice, if earlier), based on all relevant facts and circumstances.
-For more information in determining whether an individual is a participant or alternate payee see Treasury Regulations 54.4980F-1, Q&A 10.
+Whether a participant or alternate payee is an applicable individual is determined on a typical business day that is reasonably approximate to the time the section 204(h) notice is provided (or at the latest date for providing section 204(h) notice, if earlier), based on all relevant facts and circumstances.
+For more information in determining whether an individual is a participant or alternate payee see Regulations section 54.4980F-1, Q&A 10.